If your question isn’t answered here please contact [email protected]

 When do entries close?

-You need to submit your completed entry, along with a copy of your charity’s statutory accounts, if they’re not available from the Charity Commission website, in February.
+You need to submit your completed entry, along with a copy of your charity’s statutory accounts, if they’re not available from the Charity Commission website, by 7 February.

 What if I can’t submit my statutory accounts?